Score Optional Sections

 Comments

-The Supplementary Aids and Services table provides specific details on how, when, how often, and to what degree supplementary aids and services will be used in instruction.
+The Supplementary Aids and Services table in the frequency/timeline and location columns provide individualized specificity regarding how, when, how often, and to what degree supplementary aids and services will be used in instruction.

 Comments

-The Supplementary Aids and Services table specifically describes how the supplementary aids and services provide access to the general education curriculum.
+The Supplementary Aids and Services table specifically describes the purpose and how the supplementary aids and services provide access to the general education curriculum/environment.

 Comments